 Bring out details in highlights and shadows.
-Note that this tool is available with RAW pictures only.
+Note that this tool is only available with RAW pictures and merged pixel shift pictures.
+This option is not displayed when [Adjust using HDR] is enabled.

 The strength of the effect can be chosen from the pull-down menu.